laravel/nova-docs/4.0/actions/registering-actions.md

 ## Sole Actions

-Alternatively, you may have an action that should be executed on a single resource / model.
-In these situations, you may register the action as a "sole" action by invoking the `sole` method when registering the action.
-These actions always receives a collection of models containing single model in their `handle` method:
+Sometimes you may have actions that should only ever be run on a single resource / model.
+By registering the action as a `sole` action, Nova will only display the action when a single resource is selected.
+Sole actions still receive a collection in their `handle` method, but the collection will only contain a single model:

 ```php
 /**